 - Hand hygiene stations are available in every classroom and will be used frequently by the teachers (TEA, 5).

 - There will be no snacks distributed during class time for Lights and Primary Sunday School.
-There is an hour between services, so you can feed your child after picking him or her up.

 - During the week, we routinely clean, sanitize, and disinfect objects and surfaces that are frequently touched (CDC Child Care, 7).